 The denominator (GDP)

-- For the denominator, the GDP figures used for this Report are the most recently available at the end of September 2013.
-By that time, the 2011 and 2012 GDP figures were available for all OECD countries.
+- For the denominator, the GDP figures used for this Report are the most recently available on 1 September 2016.
+By that time, the 2014 and 2015 GDP figures were available for all OECD countries.

 - Using these GDP figures ensures a maximum of consistency and international comparability for the reported tax to GDP ratios.

-- The GDP figures are based on the OECD Annual National Accounts (ANA – SNA) for the thirty OECD countries where the reporting year is the actual calendar year.
+- The GDP figures are based on the OECD Annual National Accounts (ANA-SNA) for the thirty-one OECD countries where the reporting year is the actual calendar year.